davidrpestana/segsoft-project-1-instructions/README.md

 # segsoft-project-1-instructions

 The server is available at [https://auth-server-deploy.onrender.com].
 The deployed server is hosted on Render and may take up to 50 seconds to load.
+To start the client clone this repository, then:
+    • Open command line in the client-deploy folder
+    • Run node client.js

 ## 1- Register a user: